 5. What do the memos say about children who came to the United States alone – and their parents?

 Secretary Kelly states that DHS may bring criminal charges and/or deportation proceedings against anyone who “directly or indirectly … facilitates the illegal smuggling or trafficking of a … child into the United States.”
 We are hopeful that ICE will not interpret this as license to attack the families of children who came to the United States alone, but do not yet know what it will mean in practice.
 Undocumented family members are encouraged to consult with immigration attorneys before accompanying these children to immigration appointments.
 The memo also indicates that children who entered the United States alone and were then reunified with a parent may no longer be considered “unaccompanied,” which may affect the way these children apply for asylum.
 Families who have been reunified with unaccompanied children should consult with immigration attorneys to understand their rights.

 6. Does the memo affect DACA?

 Although there have been several publicized arrests of DACA recipients, a fact sheet issued with Secretary Kelly’s memos states that the memos do not affect DACA recipients.
-DACA recipients should consult with immigration attorneys before applying to renew DACA, to determine if they have other options.
+On September 5, 2017, the Trump administration announced that DACA would end on March 5, 2017, though work authorizations will remain valid until their expiration dates.
+DACA recipients should consult with immigration attorneys.

 Know Your Rights!